 The Substance Abuse and Mental Health Services Administration (SAMHSA) and its Center for Mental Health Services (CMHS) provide five Evidence-Based Practice KITs (Knowledge Informing Transformation) to promote the use of evidence-based practices in mental health.
 The KITs were developed as one of several SAMHSA/CMHS activities critical to its science-to-services strategy.

-This is the first presentation in a quarterly series on State Solutions in the Workforce hosted by SAMHSA, the Behavioral Health Education Center of Nebraska (BHECN), the Annapolis Coalition, the National Association of State Mental Health Program Directors (NASMHPD) and the National Association of State Alcohol and Drug Abuse Directors (NASADAD).
-In this presentation, BHECN shares their innovative ideas around solving their behavioral health provider shortage challenge.
-(September 7, 2016)
+SAMHSA developed a four-part webinar series, State Solutions in Workforce Series: Innovations In Developing Behavioral Health Workforce, in partnership with the Behavioral Health Education Center of Nebraska (BHECN), the Annapolis Coalition, the National Association of State Mental Health Program Directors (NASMHPD) and the National Association of State Alcohol and Drug Abuse Directors (NASADAD).
+The recorded webinars are available at the links below:

 Part 1: State Solutions In Workforce: Innovations in Developing the Behavioral Health Workforce (Video | 59:22) BHECN and DHHS, Department of Behavioral Health, present innovative ideas around solving behavioral health provider shortages in Nebraska.
 (September 7, 2016)